Caleb Williams: 2025 season

-The Bears hired Ben Johnson as head coach prior to the 2025 season.
+On January 20, 2025, the Bears hired Ben Johnson as head coach.
 As the former offensive coordinator of the Lions, one of the major reasons for his hiring was to continue developing Williams as a quarterback.

 Williams scored his first NFL rushing touchdown on the first drive of the season, though the Bears lost 27–24 to the Vikings.
-In the 31–14 Week 3 win over the Dallas Cowboys, whose defense was coached by Eberflus, he threw for 298 yards and four touchdowns, highlighted by a 65-yard flea flicker to Luther Burden III.
-Williams earned NFC Offensive Player of the Week for his performance.
+During a Week 3 31–14 victory over the Dallas Cowboys, whose defense was coached by Eberflus, Williams threw for 298 yards and four touchdowns, highlighted by a 65-yard flea flicker to Luther Burden III.
+Williams was named NFC Offensive Player of the Week for his performance.

-Against the Cincinnati Bengals in Week 9, Williams threw for 280 yards and three touchdowns.
-He also caught two passes on trick plays from receiver D. J. Moore for a two-yard score and backup quarterback Tyson Bagent, for which Williams became the first starting quarterback with multiple receptions in a game since George Taliaferro in 1953; Williams was the first Bears quarterback with a touchdown reception since Matt Barkley in 2016 and the first to do so in addition to multiple touchdown passes after Jim McMahon in 1985.
-With the Bears trailing by one point, Williams threw the game-winning 58-yard touchdown pass to Colston Loveland with 17 seconds remaining to secure the 47–42 victory.
+In Week 9 against the Cincinnati Bengals, Williams threw for 280 yards and three touchdowns.
+He also caught two passes on trick plays from Moore for a two-yard score and backup quarterback Tyson Bagent, for which Williams became the first starting quarterback with multiple receptions in a game since George Taliaferro in 1953; Williams was the first Bears quarterback with a touchdown reception since Matt Barkley in 2016 and the first to do so in addition to multiple touchdown passes after Jim McMahon in 1985.
+With the Bears trailing by one point, he threw a game-winning 58-yard touchdown pass to Colston Loveland with 17 seconds remaining to secure the 47–42 road victory.

+During the season, Williams developed a reputation for leading the Bears to fourth-quarter comeback victories.
+Prior to the Bengals, he helped defeat Washington with a 55-yard touchdown to D'Andre Swift and led the final drive to set up the winning field goal.
+In Week 10, the Bears were trailing the New York Giants by ten points when Williams had a 29-yard run to set up a touchdown before running 17 yards for the go-ahead score.
+Williams had a muted performance in the Week 11 rematch with Minnesota, but avoided turnovers and quarterbacked the last drive where the Bears made the game-deciding kick as time expired; he was credited with his franchise record fifth comeback win of the season.
+He received the nickname "Iceman" from Burden in reference to his undeterred disposition under pressure, which other Bears players and media also adopted.
+Williams called the moniker a "cool name" and found it intriguing because "ice is calm, but underneath is pure energy. [...]
+I feel at my calmest on the outside, but there's a lot going on in the inside."